andathan/elsa-meeting-2024/README.md

-# comete-ethical-ai-2023
-Workshop @ Comète on Ethical AI
+# Workshop for the ELSA project